panoply/liquify/readme.md

 <br>
 🍔 <small>[Joseph Curtis](#)</small> <img align="right" src="https://img.shields.io/badge/-@jCurt-1DA1F2?logo=twitter&logoColor=fff" />

-##### ACKNOWLEDGEMENTS
+## Acknowledgements

 Liquify took a considerable amount of time to build.
-Many sleepless nights and a lot of hours were poured into the project as not many were willing to take on the task.
-Thanks to all those who used the previous version of this extension and a special thanks to a couple of developers who were key players in the overall approach
+Many sleepless nights and a lot of hours were poured into the project as not many were willing to take on this task.
+Thanks to all those who used the previous version of this extension and a special thanks to a couple of developers who were key players in the overall approaches.

 - [Mansedan](#)
 - [Dave W](#)